NEST 2017 RESULT & COUNSELLING

 NATIONAL LEVEL OFFLINE TEST

-NEST 2017 Results can be downloaded from the official website of the NISER and CBS institutes, i.e. www.niser.ac.in and www.abs.ac.in.
+NEST 2017 Result has been declared on the official website.
+It can be downloaded from the official website of the NISER and CBS institutes, i.e. www.niser.ac.in and www.abs.ac.in.
 The result will be also displayed on the official website of NEST 2017 also.
-The expected date for announcement of result is June 16, 2017.
 Successful candidates would be shortlisted for the process of counselling.
+NEST 2017 Counselling

 NEST is the National Eligibility Screening test for admitting students to the 5 year integrated MSc program at NISER Bhubaneshwar and UM-DAE-CBS, Mumbai.
 The participating institutes will release the NEST 2017 cutoff seprately for candidates from all categories.
 Steps to download NEST 2017 Result is mentioned below for reference of candidates:

 Candidates can check below the important dates related to NEST 2017 Results.
 The scorecard is expected to be released by the second week of June, 2017.

 |Availability of Admit Card for Download||April 15, 2017|

 |NEST 2017 Examination||May 27, 2017 (Saturday) 10:00 AM to 1:00 PM|

 |Announcement of Results on NEST website||June 16, 2017|

 Candidates can should know the NEST scoring system for calculation of their scores.
 The section wise marking scheme and scoring system is mentioned below for the reference of candidates.

 Some of the important guidelines for calculation of NEST 2017 section wise scores and overall cutoff: